-To explore the effect of anomalous Josephson current on odd-$\omega$ ST pairing, in Fig.~7, we plot the absolute values of even- and odd-$\omega$ SS, EST, and MST pairing amplitudes in the left superconducting region at $x=-1.6\xi$ as functions of magnetization $m$ for S-$F_x$-$F_y$-$F_z$-S JJ, considering both without and with disordered cases.
-At $m=0$, when anomalous Josephson current is absent, even- and odd-$\omega$ ST pairings vanish; however, even-$\omega$ SS pairing shows a peak, and odd-$\omega$ SS pairing exhibits a dip similar to S-$F_1$-$F_2$-S JJ.
-Odd-$\omega$ SS, EST, and MST pairings, as well as even-$\omega$ EST and MST pairings, exhibit peaks at finite $m$ values, which are also seen in Fig.~5 for S-$F_1$-$F_2$-S JJ.
-This behavior persists in junctions both with and without disorder.
-Thus, odd-$\omega$ ST pairing exhibits almost same characteristics regardless of the presence of anomalous Josephson current, implying that the anomalous current has marginal impact on odd-$\omega$ ST pairing.
-We check the effect of anomalous Josephson current on the spatial dependence of odd-$\omega$ ST pairing in SM, Sec.~IV and notice that odd-$\omega$ ST pairing shows similar behavior irrespective of the presence or absence of anomalous Josephson current.
-Thus, anomalous current exerts a marginal influence on odd-$\omega$ ST pairing, even in the transparent regime.
-In Figs.~5 and 7, we examine non-local ($x\neq \chi$) pairing; however, we also find that the anomalous Josephson current exerts marginal influence on the local ($x=\chi$) odd-$\omega$ ST pairing.
-In all our figures, the pairing amplitudes are normalized to the value of the SS pairing amplitude in the bulk superconductors\cite{ltr}, given by $f_{sb}=2\sum_{\omega_n}\frac{\Delta}{\sqrt{\omega_n^2+\Delta^2}}$.
+In Fig.~11, we plot the absolute values of the {non-local ($x\neq\chi$)} even- and odd-$\omega$ SS, EST, and MST pairing amplitudes in the left superconducting region at $x=-1.6\xi$ as functions of magnetization $m$ for S-$F_x$-$F_y$-$F_z$-S JJ, considering {both transparent and} disordered {S-$F_x$ and $F_z$-S interfaces.} At $m=0$, when anomalous Josephson current is absent, even- and odd-$\omega$ ST pairings vanish; however, even-$\omega$ SS pairing shows a peak, and odd-$\omega$ SS pairing exhibits a dip similar to S-$F_x$-$F_y$-S JJ.
+Odd-$\omega$ SS, EST, and MST pairings, as well as even-$\omega$ EST and MST pairings, exhibit peaks at finite $m$ values, which are also seen in Fig.~8 for S-$F_x$-$F_y$-S JJ.
+This behavior persists in junctions both {transparent} and {disordered ferromagnet-superconductor interfaces.} Thus, {non-local} odd-$\omega$ ST pairing exhibits almost same characteristics regardless of the presence of anomalous Josephson current, implying that the anomalous Josephson current has marginal impact on {non-local} odd-$\omega$ ST pairing.
+We check the effect of anomalous Josephson current on the spatial dependence of {non-local} odd-$\omega$ ST pairing in {Appendix D} and notice that {non-local} odd-$\omega$ ST pairing shows similar behavior irrespective of the presence or absence of anomalous Josephson current.
+Thus, anomalous Josephson current exerts a marginal influence on {non-local} odd-$\omega$ ST pairing, even in the {transparent ferromagnetic interfaces.